Artistic Director and Conductor, Ann Krinitsky

 Requirements: Participant age ranges from 12-18.
 Students must study privately with a teacher on their orchestral instrument and we encourage all of our students to participate in their school music programs.
 Most members in the orchestra have been playing their instrument for four years or longer.
 Students are required to set aside time outside of rehearsals to learn their music and are strongly urged to work on their parts with private teachers at their teachers’ convenience.

 Players should demonstrate full, clear tone production with vibrato if applicable.
 Players should have complete control over entire instrument range and demonstrate command in tone, intonation, and articulation.
-Players should be able to demonstrate scales up to three sharps and three flats in as many octaves as possible (3 octaves where possible, 2 octaves otherwise).
+Players should be able to demonstrate scales up to four sharps and four flats in as many octaves as possible (3 octaves where possible, 2 octaves otherwise), followed by the arpeggios.

 Additional benefits: Members of the Marin Symphony Youth Orchestra are granted free admission to all Marin Symphony concerts in Marin Center (Marin Symphony Holiday Concerts and Home Concerts excluded).
 They also receive family member discounts entitling the purchase of two Marin Symphony concert tickets for the price of one.
 When possible, the Marin Symphony seeks to provide opportunities during the orchestral season where MSYO members receive mentoring and coaching from members of the Marin Symphony orchestra.